Actindo-AG/Documentation/DataHub/UserInterface/ETLExtensions.md

 - *Excluded Attribute Keys*
   Enter the attribute keys of those attributes that should not be mapped to the destination attribute.

+- *Language for values from a tree node*
+  Select the language of the source attribute value used for the mapping.
+This setting only applies to values from a tree node.
+All active languages are displayed in the drop-down list.

+[comment]: <> (when is the language setting displayed?)

 ## Variant-Value-To-Master-Sku ???